 - Create an online discussion board to supplement in-class discussion to provide students who are less comfortable speaking up in class an avenue to share their thoughts

 If you want to learn more about Universal Design for Learning, watch this 5-minute video from the Center for Excellence and Teaching at Oakland University.
-You can also utilize a UDL course checklist, check out these checklists from Colorado State University and Durham College.
+You can also utilize a UDL course checklist, check out this checklist from Durham College.